 How to Turn On or Off Cellular Network in Windows 11

-This guide explains how to turn your cellular network adapter on or off in Windows 11.
-If your computer has a SIM card or an eSIM, you can connect to the internet using cellular data.
-This is very useful when you are away from home or office Wi-Fi.
+This guide shows you how to turn your cellular network on or off in Windows 11.
+If your computer uses a SIM card or an eSIM, you can get online using cellular data.
+This is great for when you are away from your home or office Wi-Fi.

-2. In the Settings menu, click on Network & internet on the left side of the window.
+2. Click on Network & internet in the left sidebar.

 Summary